Completing Your Standard Academic Planning Worksheet (APW)

 - World Languages and Cultures (WLC)

-The final section of your APW gives you space to list additional courses, including major courses, more Gen Ed courses of interest, and elective courses.
+The final section of your APW provides space to list additional courses, including courses that fulfill requirements for majors you’re interested in, additional IUB Gen Ed courses of interest and elective courses.

 Be open to lots of possibilities!
 Include every course that might help you make a great start in your first semester at IUB.